andrzejlisek/AudioSpectrum/readme.md

 * **Audio gain R x1000** \- Red color channel value gain, usable to change color tint\.
 This value may not to be confused with spectrum gain\.
 * **Audio gain G x1000** \- Green color channel value gain, usable to change color tint\.
 This value may not to be confused with spectrum gain\.
 * **Audio gain B x1000** \- Blue color channel value gain, usable to change color tint\.
 This value may not to be confused with spectrum gain\.
+* **Marker size** \- Frequency marker line width on spectrogram\.
+This actual marker line width will be rounded to nearest multiply of frequency pixel size\.

 # Stereo scope